JOIN ME

 Clothing

 Although more and more Indians are adopting Western wear, traditional clothing is prevalent and modesty is the name of the game particularly around temples and holy sites.
 We recommend wearing loose-fitting clothing and layers.
 Temperatures vary from warmer to cooler.
-Pack light and leave room in your luggage for the things you may pick up!
+Pack light to leave room in your luggage for the things you may pick up.
+You will want to.

 -undergarments